French police arrest a yoga guru accused of exploiting female followers

 International police agency Interpol also has issued a notice for Bivolaru's arrest on behalf of authorities in Finland, where he is wanted for alleged aggravated trafficking in human beings.

-The Altman federation's website and other sites on Bivolaru allege that he is the victim of a wide-ranging plot to discredit him.
+The Atman federation's website and other sites on Bivolaru allege that he is the victim of a wide-ranging plot to discredit him.

 The raids in France involved 175 police officers and resulted in 40 other arrests across the French capital, Seine-et-Marne, Val-de-Marne, and the Alpes-Maritimes.

-Note: This story was first published on November 28, 2023.
-It was updated on November 29, 2023 to correct some references to the the name of the Atman Yoga Federation.